HannahCarl/Election-Software-Design-Implementation-Project/README.md

 -Usability

-# How to login as admin
+# To login as admin

 -Use one of the (userName,password) combinations below